↓

 Continue reading →

-What is the way to get a good airtightness of the building (from contractor to craftsman)?
+What is the way to get a good airtightness of the building?

 TightVent Europe

 Good building airtightness is achieved in 3 steps: Plan – Build – Check.
 The building airtightness requirement is defined in the design phase of the building.
-The air barrier is then drawn in design and execution plans, and materials and … Continue reading →
+The fundamental principle for designing good airtightness is to specify a combination of materials … Continue reading →

 Is the building preparation for airtightness test identical for every country?